All About What We Do: Emotionally Focused Couples Therapy at A Peaceful Life Counseling Services

 Simply defined, attachment is the emotional bonding we experience with those most close and significant to us.

 Our first bonds were with our parents or significant caregivers.
 Then, when we met our partner, he or she became the most important person to us.
 We are excited to see our partner and miss them intensely when we are apart.
+Or, at least we did at first.
+Sometimes, this bond is stretched and the only way we see it is that it feels like we are fighting for our relationship on the inside, and fighting each other on the outside.

 In healthy relationships, our partner becomes our safe haven in the world: the person who can comfort us when we’re distressed, who gives us encouragement and support and with whom we uniquely share joy and delight.